-From Table XIV, we can observe that using DeepSORT achieves better performance in generating the statistics with the highest processing speed using two TITAN X GPUs.
-Although, Mask R-CNN [14] outperformed YOLOv2 [11] by 3 frames in predicting the duration of ball possession for

-Player ID #13, there is no other significant change.
+the highest processing speed using two TITAN X GPUs.
+Although, Mask R-CNN [39] outperformed YOLOv2 [11] by 3 frames in predicting the duration of ball possession for Player ID #13, there is no other significant change.
 On the contrary using YOLOv2 had the highest processing speed of 16.9 FPS which is a 10x improvement compared to Mask R-CNN.
 This is significant because, although our approach is offline it is unreasonable for a user to wait 10x longer to analyze a video using Mask R-CNN compared to using YOLOv2 for a very small trade off in accuracy.

-It can also be observed that the algorithm proposed by Feichtenhofer et al. [41] did not detect a pass of Player ID # 6 and also had a false negative in predicting the steals of Player ID #10.
+It can also be observed that the algorithm proposed by Feichtenhofer et al. [42] did not detect a pass of Player ID # 6 and also had a false negative in predicting the steals of Player ID #10.
 The reason for this is that the algorithm had an identity flip for that player during which the pass was made leading to incorrect stats.

-G. Discussion of Results and Application to Internet of Things (IoT) Environment a) Player detection and tracking: In our approach we evaluated various player detection and tracking algorithms and found the best combination for detecting and tracking players are YOLOv2 [11] and DeepSORT [43], respectively.
-Although the Mask R-CNN [14] approach was able to slightly outperform YOLOv2 in terms of IOU, YOLOv2 has a 10x improvement in processing speed.
+- G. Discussion of Results and Application to Internet of Things (IOT) Environment - 1) Discussion of results: In this sub-section we analyze the results and provide high level conclusions of the individual modules for generating the tactical statistics. - Player detection and tracking: In our approach we evaluated various player detection and tracking algorithms and found the best combination for detecting and tracking players are YOLOv2 [11] and DeepSORT [44], respectively.
+Although the Mask R-CNN [39] approach was able to slightly outperform YOLOv2 in terms of IOU, YOLOv2 has a 10x improvement in processing speed.
 This is a very important trade-off in terms of processing speed.
-In terms of tracking we observed that deep learning based approaches proposed by [41]-[43] outperform some of the hand-crafted approaches described in [44].
-The reason for this is that the approaches proposed in [44] are not very generalizable across different matches and do not handle player occlusions well.
+In terms of tracking we observed that deep learning based approaches proposed by [42]-[44] outperform some of the hand-crafted approaches described in [45].
+The reason for this is that the approaches proposed in [45] are not very generalizable across different matches and do not handle player occlusions well.